ctriley/deprecated-ctriley.github.io/blog/_posts/2016-12-31-Favorite-Albums-of-2016.markdown

 <p>An album full of songs that ring with the pain of losing a son, <em>Skeleton Tree</em> is hard to listen to at times, but the empathy it evokes is worth it.</p>

 <h4><em>Cardinal</em> - Pinegrove</h4>
+<p>This album clocks in at just under 31 minutes, just long enough to make you invested in the narrative, but not too long to become boring or repetitive.
+Pinegrove isn’t the most original sounding band of the year, but this album is exciting and cohesive.</p>
 "

 ---